adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 2. Do **not** assume that a domestic legal instrument is current if the date or version is uncertain.
 3. Do **not** treat mention of a right as evidence of full legal compatibility.
 4. Do **not** confuse declaratory language with enforceable obligation.
-5. Do **not** collapse structural analysis, exclusion analysis, and conventionality analysis into a single step.
+5. Do **not** collapse structural analysis, exclusion analysis, and conventionality or compatibility analysis into a single step.
 6. Do **not** treat treaty text, case law, General Comments, and concluding observations as equivalent sources; distinguish their role.
 7. Do **not** overstate the binding force of interpretive materials where their status is persuasive rather than formally binding.
 8. Do **not** move to reform recommendation before clearly identifying the legal problem and the applicable standard.
 9. Where uncertainty exists, state it explicitly.
 10. Where the text is incomplete, historical, partial, or unverified, say so before proceeding.
+11. Do **not** assume that the Mexican model of conventionality control applies unchanged to Switzerland or to other jurisdictions.
+12. In Swiss analysis, do **not** assume that all relevant treaty provisions are directly applicable without issue-specific assessment.

 ---